-Meet our suppliers: Cornish Gouda Company
+Meet our food heroes: Cornish Gouda Company

 You and your family moved to Cornwall in 1998, what made you decide to come over here and why did you choose farming?